Resources for Faculty, Staff and Researchers

 Benefits/Human Resources

-Contact Columbia Benefits Service Center for inquiries about medical and dental coverage, retirement, tuition programs and disability and Human Resources Service Center for payroll and accounting, employment applications and verification, and other policies and procedures.
-Your department administrator or HR point also can assist.
+Contact Columbia Benefits Service Center, for inquiries about medical and dental coverage, retirement, tuition programs and disability, and Human Resources Service Center for payroll and accounting, employment applications and verification, and other policies and procedures.

 Community Safety